joelamos/prec_delete_useless_demo/README.md

 #prec_delete_useless_demo
 This program is to be used in conjunction with the Team Fortress 2 recording tool, [P-REC](https://bitbucket.org/olegko/p-rec/wiki/Home).
 The `pre_delete_useless-demo 1` command doesn't always work as expected, especially on public servers.
 This program checks `Killstreaks.txt` and deletes your useless TF2 demos.
-Any demos not in `Killstreaks.txt` **will be deleted**.
+Any P-REC demos not in `Killstreaks.txt` **will be deleted**.

 ##Program arguments
 If you are running the program using a `.py` or console `.exe`file, you can use `-h` for help, `-p` to specify the path to your demos folder, and `-d` (no parameter) to indicate that you only wish to delete demos with filenames containing P-REC's date format.
 Running the program with no arguments will run the GUI version.